OlivierLD/raspberry-coffee/JNISample/README.md

 ### Quick Java Native Interface (JNI) Sample on the Raspberry PI

+The Java Development Kit comes with the `javah` utility, this is the one you will use to generate a Java Native Interface (JNI).

+In short:
+1. You start with the Java class you want to use from your Java code, the one that will invoke the native code.
+  * You prefix the native methods with the `native` directive.
+  * You invoke the `System.loadLibrary` in a static block.
+2. You compile your Java code
+3. You run the `javah` utility on the generated class
+4. You implement and compile your C code into a system library (`.so` in our case)

 The script named `jni` does all the job.
 You can run it.
-Here are below the steps the script is going through:
+Here are below the detailed steps the script is going through:

 * **_First_**, write the class named [`jnisample.HelloWorld.java`](./src/jnisample/HelloWorld.java).
 Notice in the code the `private native void print();` directive:
 ```java